At least 8 dead and many injured after crowd surge at Travis Scott's Astroworld Festival in Houston, officials say - KRDO

 People who attended Friday’s concert shared on social media the chaos that ensued after the deadly nighttime surge.
 Medical personnel were so overwhelmed with the injuries that some audience members attempted to administer CPR.

+Amper, one of the crowd members, said she saw a “girl lying on the floor near me, and we had random people doing CPR on this girl.”

+More than 20 minutes passed, she said, before “actual medical assistants came.”

-Houston police and event security staff stopped the concert “as soon as the situation got to the point where it was overwhelming the resources there,” but by then “the damage had been done,” Peña said.
+Houston police and event security staff stopped the concert “as soon as the situation got to the point where it was overwhelming the resources there,” but by then “the damage had been done,” Peña, the fire chief, said.

+Scott stopped the show at least three times to ask for help for stricken concertgoers, audience members Nick Johnson and Angel Rodriguez told CNN.

 Investigators will review video of the scene and look at how the venue was laid out and whether it had enough exit points, Peña said.